 Stress fractures are a common injury in athletes.
 They are most commonly seen in the lower extremities, especially with running.
 Stress fractures result from repetitive, cyclic loading of bone which overwhelms the reparative ability of the skeletal system.
 Typical treatment options include rest and stopping the activity.
 Some stress fractures are at risk for complications of healing.
 Women are more likely to have stress fractures.
 They are often related to eating disorders, amenorrhea and osteoporosis, or the female athlete triad.
 PEMFs in this situation can be very helpful in both treatment and prevention.

-Laboratory or Animal Studies
+Laboratory and Animal Studies of PEMF Effectiveness

 Researchers at Loma Linda University in California found that PEMFs increase bone cell growth.

 In Italy, researchers studied the effects of PEMFs in post-menopausal osteoporosis, following removal of the ovaries in rodents.
 They looked at the effect of the intensity of PEMFs used 1 hour per day for 4 months.
 They found that PEMFs slowed down bone mass loss, within 10% of normal density.
 Higher intensity PEMFs produced no bone loss at all.
 PEMFs at a higher intensity stopped bone decay altogether, so that the bones were very similar to normal animals.